Let Them Say We Wasted The Purfume

 with tears on their cheeks

-and tremors in their hands,
+and tremors in their fingers,

 but they sow.